pc-b/notes/notes/pcb.philosophy.ethics.ethicalrelativism.md

 -   A descriptive claim to the effect that there are numerous cultures in the world, each of which has a distinct moral code; an "is" statement about how the world actually is

+-    There is large diversity of moral practices and beliefs in the world.

 ## Premise 2: Dependency thesis

 -   A culture's moral code merges out of the particular values and social arrangement of that culture itself

+-   Judgments about right and wrong are dependent on, or arise from, the particular cultural milieu in which they are generally expressed and acted on.

 ## Premise 3: No transcultural codes

 -    There are no moral principles binding on all persons, regardless of the culture they inhabit.
 This is because no single code transcends and particular culture

+-   There are no moral standards that transcend all cultures and that can be used to assess the moral practices and beliefs of any particular culture.

 -    Binding: "you ought not to", the moral claim applies to you whether you like it or not